ishaqBBC/blog/blog/content/blog/2023-11-22-aws-79-VPC-network-acls-and-security-groups.md

 ### VPC Flow Logs

-[VPC](TODO) Flow Logs capture information about IP traffic going into your interfaces, including VPC, subnet, and ENI flow logs.
+[VPC](https://magicishaqblog.netlify.app/2023-11-01-aws-77-VPC-intro/) Flow Logs capture information about IP traffic going into your interfaces, including VPC, subnet, and ENI flow logs.
 They help monitor and troubleshoot connectivity issues by logging allowed and denied traffic.
 Flow log data can be sent to Amazon S3, CloudWatch Logs, and Kinesis Data Firehose.

-This concludes our discussion on NACLs, security groups, and [VPC](TODO) flow logs.
+This concludes our discussion on NACLs (Network Access Control Logs), security groups, and [VPC](https://magicishaqblog.netlify.app/2023-11-01-aws-77-VPC-intro/) flow logs.
 I hope you found it informative, and I will see you in the next lecture.

 ## Recap